hirengondhiya/shutter-share/README.md

 - ### Sitemap
 - ### Screenshots
 - ### Target Audience
+    Target audience of this app is any photographer who would like to rent someone else's photo gear and/or rent out their own photography equipment.
+This way the person renting someone's equipment can avoic costs associated with owning the gear and the users renting out can have more value out of their investment.
 - ### Tech stack
+    * Ruby on Rails
+    * HTML
+    * CSS
+    * SASS
+    * Bootstrap 4
+    * Bootstrap Studio
+    * Heroku
+    * Amazon S3
+    *

 ([Back to Table of Contents](#table-of-contents))
 <!-- R12	User stories for your app -->